 One of the most immediate sensations you’ll notice with Dragon is a pleasant cooling effect.
 That’s the menthol and camphor getting to work.
 These powerful, plant-derived ingredients are known as counterirritants, which means they create a cooling sensation on your skin that helps distract your brain from deeper aches and stiffness.
 Dragon Pain Relieving Balm is formulated with menthol and camphor to help alleviate joint pain and stiffness associated with arthritis.
 This combination is known for its ability to penetrate the skin and deliver quick, soothing comfort right to your knuckles, fingers, and wrists.
 It’s a gentle yet effective way to calm down angry joints when they start acting up.

-Deeper relief with Nano Boost Technology
+Enhanced Absorption with Nano Boost Technology

 To make sure our active ingredients provide the most effective support, we use advanced Nano Boost Technology.
 This process breaks down the formula’s key components into tiny, water-soluble particles that are smaller than your pores.
 Why does that matter?
 It allows for much faster and deeper absorption into the skin.
 This technology ensures that the soothing properties of menthol and camphor, along with the supportive cannabinoids, can reach the affected areas in your hands more efficiently.
 Instead of just sitting on the surface, the formula gets right to the source of your discomfort, allowing for more profound and lasting relief from those stubborn aches.